(This post was originally posted in 2021, but I’ve recently updated it for 2022!)

 Where: 931 Stony Hill Road, Yardley

 If you follow me on Facebook or Instagram, you KNOW that I love Shady Brook.
-We’ve been going here since my niece (14) was a baby, and this year, I got us Fall Season Passes when they had a 50% off sale in August.
-I am SO glad I did as we’ve already gone a few times, and it’s not even October!
-At some point, I’ll probably write a post all about Shady Brook.
-But in summary, there’s enough to do that you can spend an entire day there.
+We’ve been going here since my niece (15) was a baby.
+Last year, we got Fall Season passes and loved it so much that we got them again this year.
+(TIP: Grab these passes when Shady Brook does a flash sale, usually in August!)
+There’s enough to do that you can spend an entire day there.
+And once you have your bracelet for the day, you can even go earlier, go home for a bit, and then go back at night!
 They have wagon rides to the pumpkin patch, apples and sunflowers.
 There’s live music on the weekends.
 There are food vendors – Henry’s fave chicken fingers, Best Darn Kettlecorn and Uncle Dave’s ice cream are musts for us!
+You can even get adult beverages for the grownups at the silo and an additional stand in the back of Festival Field.
 There are pedal go-karts, bounce houses, giant jumping pillow, paint ball, a sports zone, playgrounds, and more.
+(Fingers crossed the brand new giant slides will be open soon, too!)
 Shady Brook is also one of my very favorite places to take pictures of the kids because there are so many great spots for it.

-Oh, and starting Sept.
-24, there’s the brand-new Eerie Illuminations wagon ride light show.
+After dusk, you can experience their Eerie Illuminations wagon ride light show.
 It’s a mashup of Shady Brook’s famous Holiday light show and a family-friendly version of the old haunted wagon ride.
-It’s included with admission, so you really can spend all day into the night there!
+If you have a season pass, it’s free for you.
+Otherwise, it’s $5 extra.

-Tickets are $12 for weekdays, $20 on weekends.
+Tickets are $15 for weekdays, $20 on weekends.
+Peak Saturdays in October go up to $25.
 Purchase online.
 (They’re more if you buy in person.)
-If you want to just shop pumpkins, you can skip the patch and shop at the Shady Brook Market.
-They also have brand-new playground, Uncle Dave’s Ice Cream and live music on the weekends out there.
+If you want to just shop pumpkins, you can skip the patch/FallFest and shop at the Shady Brook Market.
+There’s also a smaller playground, Uncle Dave’s Ice Cream and live music on the weekends out there.
 No cover/admission.

 When: Closed Mondays until October, then open daily from 9 a.m. – 6 p.m.